netgfx/drhayes.io/src/blaster/part3.md

 Check out [OrbitPlayer#update][orbitupdate].
 When I first started working on it I wanted the Enforcers to, literally, orbit the player in an ellipse and adjust for player movements.
 I spent a bit of time trying to get that right before realizing that accelerating towards the player's position would be good enough since the acceleration would swing the Enforcer around in a vaguely elliptical path anyway.
 No tricks here, just good ol' physics.

 And now we've arrived at [ShootPlayer#update][shootplayerupdate].
-There's some subtlty here so I'll break this one down line-by-line.
+There's some subtlety here so I'll break this one down line-by-line.

 ```js
 if (!entity.alive) {